ITT-25/assignment-04-markers-realdegrees/README.md

 - Marker Caching
     - Saves marker positions for a short duration to smooth gameplay when marker visibility drops briefly
 - Contour based fingertip detection
-    - backgroundsubstractor calculates contours on 2 seconds of history
     - countour with the highest y position is selected
     - highest and lowest point of the countour are calculated
     - fingertip position is at the highest point